nikop/steam-help/faqs/Reporting suspected cheaters.md

 # Reporting suspected cheaters
 Updated 2022-02-17 22.38.17

-[section style=important] ### Important:
+### Important:
-Please do not post SteamIDs, cheats, or links to websites offering cheats anywhere on Steam or Steam discussions.[/section]
+Please do not post SteamIDs, cheats, or links to websites offering cheats anywhere on Steam or Steam discussions.
 # How do I report players I believe are cheating on VAC-secured servers?

 If you believe a player is cheating in-game you may report them via the Steam Community or in-game.
 To report a player through Steam Community you first will need to visit their Steam profile.